gfzriesgos/deus/README.md

 The output is also meant to be input for another loop through this update process.
-This is important to support the option to compute the damages of several earth quakes / tsunamis / ...
+This is important to support the option to compute the damages of several earthquakes / tsunamis / ...

 ## Supported hazards

-This service is meant to not just to support earth quakes, but also to support tsunamis or other hazards as long as they provide a shakemap object as input for the intensities and a predefined way to convert the building classes with damage states from one schema to another (if the hazard fraglity functions use a different schema).
+This service is meant to not just to support earthquakes, but also to support tsunamis or other hazards as long as they provide a shakemap object as input for the intensities and a predefined way to convert the building classes with damage states from one schema to another (if the hazard fragility functions use a different schema).